 These technologies have quickly become invaluable in informing trial design in the short and longer-term.
 I can only predict that we will have even more in the future to collect data in a continuous way and dramatically influence future clinical development.

-How do you ensure true implentation of RWD at Sanofi?
+How do you ensure true implementation of RWD at Sanofi?

 We believe that using RWD to better understand patients subpopulations can produce efficiencies in RCT development.
 This is expected with patients having a greater efficacy to the therapy and so endpoints can be achieved earlier but it needs to be proven in practice.